-Moreover, to allow everyone regardless of age to regularly update their abilities and skills, Toray is working to enhance its professional development programs for employees, including the creation of new Challenge Courses (subscription-based e-learning).
+Moreover, to allow everyone regardless of age to regularly update their abilities and skills, Toray is working to enhance its professional development programs for employees, including the expansion of eligibility for Challenge Courses (subscription-based e-learning).
 In addition to training, the Group is adopting various personnel programs to develop an organization in which human resources who are ready for new challenges can play a greater and more active part in the Company.